 - First, connect Azure Data Studio to Azure SQL.

-- Once you are connected to Azure SQL database, Double click on the Database node or expand the database node to see all the available databases.
-While expanding the database node, there is a chance you might get the error like “Failure to coonect the server”, if you are getting this error, nothing to worry just right click on the Database node –> click on the Refresh option and then double click the database node or expand the Database node again.
+- Once you are connected to the Azure SQL database, Double click on the Database node or expand the database node to see all the available databases.
+While expanding the database node, there is a chance you might get an error like “Failure to connect the server.”
+If you are getting this error, there is nothing to worry about; right-click on the Database node –> click on the Refresh option, and then double-click the Database node or expand the Database node again.

 3. Now click on the New Query option.

-4. Paste the below SQL query and click on the Run button and you can able to see on the left side the Database name is changed from TsInfoSQL to TsInfoSQLNew.
+4. Paste the below SQL query and click on the Run button.
+On the left side, the Database name is changed from TsInfoSQL to TsInfoSQLNew.

 ALTER DATABASE TsInfoSQL MODIFY NAME = TsInfoSQLNew ;

-To cross check, you can navigate to the Azure Portal and verify the Azure SQL database name is changed to TsInfoSQLNew.
+To cross-check, navigate to the Azure Portal and verify the Azure SQL database name has been changed to TsInfoSQLNew.

 This is how you can rename the Azure SQL database using the Azure Data Studio.